modina-eu/sfdcanbac-best-chat/app/docs/welcome.md

 Let's [start](#doc/start) :rocket:

-Or, do you want to further know the [story](#doc/history) behind the project? :books:
+Or, do you want to first know the [story](#doc/history) behind the project? :books:

 ![cards](https://img.glitches.me/images/2023/07/26/cards_sq.jpg)

 Acknowledgements
 --------

 This project is realized in the frame of Re-Coding Everyday Technology by the working group for unusual in- and output media / Hochschule Mainz.
 The original project is initiated as part of #TakeHeart residency in 2022, and I'd like to thank everyone who gave me valuable feedback, especially Lili and Valerie from #TakeMoreCare for giving me the initial direction for this particular edition.
+The font used in the project (Apfel Grotezk) is from [Collletttivo:arrow_upper_right:](https://www.collletttivo.it/)